nwg-piotr/nwg-shell-config/README.md

 ### Styling

 To change the appearance of nwg-shell components, you need to edit their css style sheets.
 They are all located in appropriate `~./config/nwg-*` directories, named `preset-*.css`.
-You may either edit these files, or add own under another names, and set these names in the config GUI.
+You may edit them to your liking.
+For the Custom preset add own styles under another names, and set these names in the config GUI (Custom preset -> Panel & css).

 ### nwg-panel & nwg-menu